 Procedure for Candidacy

-Interested candidates should submit a current curriculum vita and complete contact information by clicking on the link above.
-Personal statements summarizing teaching experience, clinical and research interests, leadership experience and contributions to diversity are encouraged.
+Interested candidates should submit current curriculum vita and personal statement summarizing teaching experience, clinical and research interests, and contributions to diversity are strongly encouraged.

 The University is especially interested in qualified candidates who can contribute through their research, teaching, and/or service to the diversity and excellence of the academic community.
 Lewis Katz School of Medicine at Temple University is an Affirmative Action/Equal Opportunity Employer and strongly encourages applications from women, minorities, veterans, and persons with disabilities.